Emileehw/World-Population-Project/README.md

-# Emilee's SQL Portfolio
+# World Population Data Project

-In this repository are the SQL queries that I wrote, along with the corresponding data it pulled in my spreadsheet.
+I used a database of world populations info to do a data dig.
+My SQL queries from that project are here, along with the results of that project in the spreadsheet.